atsign-foundation/at_protocol/specification/atsign_protocol_specification.md

 ## 15. The inter-atServer protocol

-When an atClient asks its atServer for cross-atSign data — `lookup`, remote `scan`, or sending a `notify` whose recipient is on a different atServer — the atServer **proxies** the request.
+When an atClient asks its atServer for cross-atSign data, `lookup`, remote `scan`, or sending a `notify` whose recipient is on a different atServer, the atServer **proxies** the request.
 It opens a TLS connection to the target atServer (resolved via the atDirectory), authenticates via the `pol` handshake, and runs the appropriate verb on behalf of the requesting client.

+The complete set of verbs an atServer ever sends to another atServer on this proxied channel is: `from`, `pol`, `lookup`, `plookup`, `scan`, and `notify`.
+Each atServer is the sole authority for its own atSign's data.

 This chapter specifies that proxying.
 The single most important verb here is `pol`, the proof-of-life handshake between two atServers.